On the Meaning of

 A theory or policy of social organization which aims at or advocates the ownership and control of the means of production, capital, land, property, etc., by the community as a whole, and their administration or distribution in the interests of all.

 It's pretty straight-forward: collective, communal ownership of the means of production, and administration for the collective benefit.
 But there's at least three points to be raised here.
 First, and most important, is that different conceptions of the community are possible.
-The community in question might be the whole world; it might be every human being within a particular jurisdiction; it might be a particular religious community; or it might be members of some sort of ethnic group.
+The community in question might be the whole world; it might be every human being within a particular jurisdiction; it might be a particular religious community; or it might be members of an ethnic group of some sort.
 Second, the definition here does not intrinsically entail comprehensive communal ownership; that is to say that it doesn't declare that all means of production must be communally owned for a system to be socialistic.
 Third, those who indeed advocate a comprehensive communal ownership of the means of production often fail to note that labor is an important means of production, so that such ownership would mean that an individual must work when, where, and how the community or its representatives told him or her to work.

 Merriam-Webster gives us set of definitions, each somewhat different from that original definition: